Tax-free gifts to staff

 For further details of other non taxable benefits see "Benefits in kind & Expenses payments".

 Trivial gifts are now exempt from tax up to a vale of £50 per gift.
 This would apply to gifts such as Christmas gifts.
-It is also possible to use the exemption to provide flu vaccinations for staff and similar arrangements, provided the benefit is not a voucher or a reward for doing their job.
+It is also possible to use the exemption to provide flu vaccinations for staff and similar arrangements, provided the benefit is not a voucher exchangeable for cash or a reward for doing their job.

 Owner managers are further subject to an annual cap of £300 on gifts to themselves or employees who are members of their family.